Act Up (song)

+Remixes

+"Act Up" has been remixed by numerous artists, including DaBaby, Saucy Santana, GloRilla, OMB Bloodbath, Erica Banks, SOB X RBE, and Moneybagg Yo.

 Music video

 The music video for was released on City Girls' YouTube/VEVO page on May 30, 2019.
 It was one of several videos JT does not appear in, as she was serving a prison sentence after having been convicted of aggravated identity theft on fraudulent credit card charges.
 The video is set in Miami Beach, and co-stars Lil Yachty, who plays a news anchorman.